 KNOXVILLE, Tenn.
 (WATE) – It was a special celebration for a Knoxville police officer Friday as he ended his half-century tenure.

 People gathered at KPD headquarters to celebrate Sgt.
-Phillip Wayne Bell who, after 53 years with the force, is retiring.
+Phillip Wayne Bell who, after 53-plus years with the force, is retiring.

 Bell started in 1966 – and was probably best known for his “Eye in the Sky” program letting folks in our city know about accidents from the view of a helicopter.